Welcome to the Pure Nootropics Knowledge Base!

 - Popular nootropics for beginners – This post covers some of the most popular nootropics that are the starting point for most when dabbling in the world of cognitive enhancement.

 - Best nootropic stacks – This post covers some of the best and well-known combinations of nootropics (also known as stacks).

 - History of Cognitive Enhancement Supplements – This post covers the history of some popular nootropics like ginkgo bilboa, and bacopa monnieri.

 - Guide to Party Recovery using Nootropics – We all love to have a good time, but partying can take a toll on the body, this guide gives practical tips to make the next day more enjoyable by using nootropics.

-- Nootropics for Public Speaking & Social Anxiety – Many of us take nootropics to get an edge in daily living.
-Social anxiety is one area where nootropics can help out.
+- Nootropics for Public Speaking – Many of us take nootropics to get an edge in daily living.
+Public speaking is one area where nootropics can help out.

 Before getting too far we want to mention that nootropics are a very subjective experience and while a particular compound works for one individual it may not work for another, this is why we put together a tutorial for tracking mental improvements with nootropics that you can use to track the efficacy of a particular compound.

 For more specific information about particular nootropics, each section below covers:

 - Different decisions when buying nootropics

 - Interactions with other compounds